minerric/Dummies-guide-for-Akroma-Masternode-setup/README.md

 # Dummies-guide-for-Akroma-Masternode-setup
 Dummies guide for Akroma Masternode setup

-Simply download the file and have fun.
+Simply download the .docx file and have fun.

 I am open to your opinion if you feel that it should or could be made easier.